A Moving Target Defense for Securing Cyber-Physical Systems: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Paul Griffioen} received the B.S. degree in Engineering, Electrical/Computer concentration, from Calvin College, Grand Rapids, MI, USA in 2016 and the M.S. degree in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh, PA, USA in 2018.
 He is currently pursuing the Ph.D. degree in Electrical and Computer Engineering at Carnegie Mellon University.
-His research interests include active detection and resilience of cyber-physical systems in addition to partition attack detection in blockchain networks. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sean Weerakkody} received the B.S. degree in Electrical Engineering and Mathematics from the University of Maryland, College Park, USA, in 2012 and the Ph.D. degree in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh PA, USA, in 2018.
+His research interests include the modeling, analysis, and design of active detection techniques and resilient mechanisms for secure cyber-physical systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sean Weerakkody} received the B.S. degree in Electrical Engineering and Mathematics from the University of Maryland, College Park, USA, in 2012 and the Ph.D. degree in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh PA, USA, in 2018.
 He was awarded the National Defense Science and Engineering Graduate fellowship in 2014 and the Siebel Scholarship in Energy Science in 2018.
 His research interests include secure design and active detection in cyber-physical systems and estimation in sensor networks. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bruno Sinopoli} received the Dr. Eng. degree from the University of Padova in 1998 and his M.S. and Ph.D. in Electrical Engineering from the University of California at Berkeley, in 2003 and 2005 respectively.
 After a postdoctoral position at Stanford University, Dr. Sinopoli was the faculty at Carnegie Mellon University from 2007 to 2019, where he was full professor in the Department of Electrical and Computer Engineering with courtesy appointments in Mechanical Engineering and in the Robotics Institute and co-director of the Smart Infrastructure Institute, a research center aimed at advancing innovation in the modeling analysis and design of smart infrastructure.
 In 2019 Dr. Sinopoli joined Washington University in Saint Louis, where he is the chair of the Electrical and Systems Engineering department.
 Dr. Sinopoli was awarded the 2006 Eli Jury Award for outstanding research achievement in the areas of systems, communications, control and signal processing at U.C.
 Berkeley, the 2010 George Tallman Ladd Research Award from Carnegie Mellon University and the NSF Career award in 2010.
 His research interests include the modeling, analysis and design of Secure by Design Cyber-Physical Systems with applications to Energy Systems, Interdependent Infrastructures and Internet of Things. \end{IEEEbiography}